Munich Residenz: The Allerheiligen-Hofkirche

 The Allerheiligen-Hofkirche (Court Church of All Saints) on the eastern side of the Residenz was commissioned in 1825 by King Ludwig I. It was inspired by the Cappella Palatina, the richly decorated Byzantine royal chapel in Palermo.
-As bombs destroyed all but the outer walls in 1944, its rich interior ornament was almost completely lost.
+As bombs destroyed all but the outer walls in 1944 and its rich interior ornament was almost completely lost.
 The church is now used for concerts and events.

 The Marstall

 Facing the church, the Marstall, the building for the former Court Riding School (Hofreitschule) was erected under King Maximilian Joseph by Klenze between 1817 and 1822.
 The construction of the monumental portal arch, surmounted by busts of Castor and Pollux, is considered one of the most mature early works of Klenze.
-The extensive buildings for the royal stables do not longer exist.
+The extensive buildings for the royal stables no longer exist.
 From 1923 the Marstall housed the Marstallmuseum which was in 1941 moved into Nymphenburg Palace.
-Today the building serves as scenery house, workshop building and study stage of the Residenz Theatre.
+Today the building serves as the scenery house, workshop building and study stage of the Residenz Theatre.